relaycorp/ddos-report/src/content/docs/mitigations/app-attestation.md

 as we can't anticipate how it's going to behave.

 Unfortunately,
-app attestation is only offered by most, but not all, [Android](https://developer.android.com/google/play/integrity/overview) and [Apple](https://developer.apple.com/documentation/devicecheck/establishing-your-app-s-integrity) devices.
+app attestation is supported by many, but not all, [Android](https://developer.android.com/google/play/integrity/overview) and [Apple](https://developer.apple.com/documentation/devicecheck/establishing-your-app-s-integrity) devices.
 Nevertheless,